M1ntPhoen1x/M1ntPhoen1x/README.md

 I'm a solo dev and I like cats, two very related things.
-Feel free to message me, I don't mind.
+Feel free to contact me, I don't mind.